Skip to content

 Historic Downtown

 If boutique or antique is your style, downtown has you covered.
 Small Town Sass Boutique carries cute clothes for women of all shapes and sizes while Sweet Mash Southern Goods has small-batch gifts, goods and apparel that’s Southern style for the modern day.
 Simply Blessed is the perfect stop for small tykes with hip clothing for infants, kids and moms, as well as toys and books perfect for travel.
-J. Bailey’s & Sons has an eclectic collection of vintage and antique goods and a small but well-curated vinyl record selection.

 Need to pick up some gifts for back home, or even just for yourself?
 Check out the jam-packed –Literally!
 They have jam and jam cake!–Tastefully Delicious.
 The store has all kinds of Kentucky Proud goods and ready-made treats for you to take back to folks at home or in the office.
 Speaking of delicious, there are multiple options for the sweet-toothed among us.
 The pie selection at Tastefully Delicious can satisfy any craving.
 Elly Cakes, located at Sweet Mash, is well-known for her cupcake and novel wedding cake creations.
 The Lawrenceburg Candy Cottage is famous for their bourbon balls –we are fond of their peanut brittle, too!